szymwisn/Effective-Algorithms-Project/README.md

 #### Step01

-* data structure - adjacency matrix
+* data structure - matrix with cities details
-* randomizing problem instance and interface to provide the instance by hand
-* reading prepared data sets from file
+* reading a prepared data set from a specific file
+* generating a random problem instance
+* providing the problem instance manually
-* algorithm to calculate full route from a specific city to itself containing all other cities only once
+* calculation of cost function (route length from a city to itself)